 Once understood the customer profile, the value map is the tool to fill in the blanks and make the customer profile reflected in the product or service.

-In short, the value map allows you to be clear and structured on what specific steps to take to make you customers happy, avoid them pain and what particular features will help.
+In short, the value map allows you to be clear and structured on what specific steps to take to make your customers happy, avoid the pain, and what particular features will help.

 Thus you want to focus on three aspects: